James McCudden: Victories 8–57

 In December he downed another 14 enemies for victory numbers 24–37 including several during the Battle of Cambrai.
 His successes included four on 23 December, three on 28th and two on the 29th.
 In December 1917 he received the Distinguished Service Order and a Bar He received two congratulatory messages from AOC RFC Hugh Trenchard on 6 and 12 December:

 Well done.
 You are splendid.
 Your work lately has been of the finest.

 McCudden had hardened to the realities of aerial combat by this time and revelled in his own success.
 He appeared to have limited empathy for his opponents, most of whom did not survive his attacks.
 On 24 January, after claiming his 43rd air victory, he remarked:

 This D.F.W crew deserved to die, because they had no notion whatever of how to defend themselves, which showed that during their training they must have been slack, and lazy, and probably liked going to Berlin too often instead of sticking to their training and learning as much as they could while they had the opportunity.
-I had no sympathy for those fellows, and that it the mental estimate which I formed of them while flying back to my aerodrome to report the destruction of my 43rd aerial victory.
+I had no sympathy for those fellows, and that is the mental estimate which I formed of them while flying back to my aerodrome to report the destruction of my 43rd aerial victory.

 McCudden was now closing in on the tally of Albert Ball who was credited with 44 enemy aircraft.
 A further nine in January 1918 elevated his tally from 37 to 46.
 In February, 11 aircraft brought his tally to 57—four fell on the 16th.
 After achieving his 57th he probably downed a 58th—a Hannover CL.III—but it went down over enemy lines under control as McCudden's guns seized having already fired 300 rounds at his first victim.

 By this stage McCudden was suffering from combat fatigue.
 It manifested itself in his decisions, of late, to seek a victory at any price, which was alien to his normal, calculated approach to combat.
 Knowing he was to soon be sent home, he was obsessed with catching up to von Richthofen's score.
 His contribution to 56 Squadron at this time was impressive; the unit had claimed 175 enemy aircraft while reporting 14 pilots killed and missing and seven captured.
 As Flight Commander, B Flight, McCudden's pilots had shot down 77–52 of which were his—while losing four pilots.
 To celebrate his success he dined with Brigadier General John Higgins and the following evening was invited to the headquarters of General Julian Byng, General Officer Commanding the British Third Army, to be personally congratulated.